jabr/0x10c/math/README.md

 To avoid the overhead of bit-packing, I don't use any IEEE standard format.
 Instead, the numbers consist of two signed words.
 The first contains the mantissa/significand and the second the exponent.

 The mantissa represents a fraction between -2 and 2.
-Its "value" is effectively `mantissa/16384`.
+Its "value" is effectively `mantissa/32768`.
+For performance, we can't use the leading 1 assumption, so the mantissa is effectively 14 bits with 15 bits of precision.
 The exponent is also signed (no basis), and represents a range from 2^(-32768) to 2^32766.
 2^32767 (0x7fff) is a special case (infinity and NaN).
-This gives us a precision of ~6x10^(-5), and a ridiculous range of ~10^9863.
+This gives us a precision of ~3x10^(-5), and a ridiculous range of ~10^9863.

 Exponent 0x7fff is a special case: if the mantissa is 0, it means NaN; otherwise, it represents infinity with the sign from the mantissa.